-The Foundation annually reviews the property and equipment records as well as intangible assets for impairment of value and records any adjustments necessary to reflect material impacts in value.
+The Foundation annually reviews the fixed assets records as well as intangible assets for impairment of value and records any adjustments necessary to reflect material impacts in value.

-The cost of providing support to the various programs and other activities has been allocated between grants, charitable donations and direct programmatic support.
-Other administrative cost related to operational support and activities has been allocated to management and general expenses.
+The cost associated with providing support to the various programs and other activities has been allocated between grants, charitable donations, and direct program support.
+Other administrative costs related to operational support and activities have been allocated to management and general expenses.

-Notes to the Standalone Financial Statements December 31, 2022 and 2021 (in thousands)
+Notes to the Standalone Financial Statements December 31, 2023 and 2022 (in thousands)